We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 - begins at $60 per week for unlimited text, video, or audio messaging and one weekly live session

 - billed monthly (starting at $240 per month)

 - financial aid is available and is dependent on your income and financial burden

-- services not covered by many insurance plans, Medicare, or Medicaid
+- services are not covered by insurance, Medicare, or Medicaid

 - accepts credit and debit cards, as well as Google Pay and PayPal

 - $69 per week for unlimited text, video, and audio messaging, 5 days per week